timm/shortr/etc/src/README.md

     everyone what you have been doing,<br>
     your doing  has been worthless."</em><br>- Erwin Schrodinger

+<em>And I say, hey-ey-ey, hey-ey-ey<br>
+    I said "Hey, a-what's going on?"</em><br>- 4 Non Blondes

 AI and XAI (explainable artificial intelligence) need not be hard.
 E.g. here's a few hundred lines of LUA to search N items to  find and explain the best ones, using just log(N) evals.

+This code makes extensive use of a ROWS object.
+Data from disk becomes a ROWS.
+ROWS are recursive bi-clustered by partitioning on the distance to two distant points (found after a few dozen random projections).
+Each cluster is new ROWS object, containing a subset of the data.
+A decision tree is built that reports the difference between the better and worst clusters (and that tree is just a  tree of ROWS with a `kids` pointer to sub-ROWS).
+This whole process only makes log2(N) queries to y-values (just for the pairs of distance objects).

+This code starts with a help string (from which we extract our global settings) and ends with a library of demos (see the `go` functions at end of file).
+- Each setting can be (optionally) updated by a command-line flag.
+- Demos can be run separately or  all at once (using `-g all`).
+  For regression tests, we report the failures seen when the demos run.

 <a href="https://github.com/timm/shortr/actions/workflows/tests.yml"><img src="https://github.com/timm/shortr/actions/workflows/tests.yml/badge.svg"></a>
 <a href="https://opensource.org/licenses/BSD-2-Clause"><img  src="https://img.shields.io/badge/License-BSD%202--Clause-orange.svg?logo=opensourceinitiative&logoColor=white"></a>